Mfigueira/next-events/README.md

 This is a Demo Next.js Events App.

-It leverages File Based Routing, SSG, SSR, useSWR, \_app.js, \_document.js, optimization with next/image, metadata with next/head, and API routes with GET and POST to Firebase RTDB.
+It leverages File Based Routing, SSG, SSR, useSWR, \_app.js, \_document.js, optimization with next/image, metadata with next/head, API routes with GET and POST to Firebase RTDB, and app wide notifications state with Context API.

 Based on the lectures from Academind's Next.js course.